marian-nmt/marian-examples/wmt2017-transformer/README.md

 We assume GPUs with at least 12GB of RAM are used.
 Change the WORKSPACE setting in the script for smaller RAM, but be aware that this changes batch size and might lead to slighly reduced quality.
-The final system should be on-par or slighly better than the Edinburgh system due to better tuned hyper-parameters.

 The model architecture should be identical to Google's transformer paper, but follow procedures from the Edinburgh submission.
 The model is configured as follows: